Context, Judgement, Deduction: Plain dependent type theory

-\begin{defn}[The type constructor $\Phi$] A judgemental dependent type theory {\it with $\Phi$-types} is a jDTT as in \Cref{jdtt} having two additional rules $\Phi$, $\Psi$ such that the diagram below is commutative and the upper square is a pullback.
+\begin{defn}[The extensional type constructor $\Phi$] A plain dependent type theory {\it with extensional $\Phi$-types} is a pDTT as in \Cref{jdtt} having two additional rules $\Phi$, $\Psi$ such that the diagram below is commutative and the upper square is a pullback.

 \end{defn}

 \begin{rem} Notice that the definition is implicitly assuming that $\Lambda$ belongs to the closure of the generators under finite limits.
 Also, it is evident by the previous sections that $\Pi$-types and $\mathsf{Id}$-types fall under this definition. \end{rem}